 Besides his solo career (Chaos Face is a nom de bass, while Sacred System is an ambient/dub exercise made with Fier’s assistance), Laswell has lately been whipping out collaborative albums as quickly as his temporary partners — drawn from the worlds of post-grindcore atmospherics and elsewhere — can get in and out of his Greenpoint studio.
 Both Harris and his onetime bass-playing bandmate in Scorn, Nicholas James Bullen, have made records with Laswell, although the latter’s Bass Terror — which incorporates jungle and dub stylings — consists of three separate instrumental solo pieces.
 Keyboardist Tetsu Inoue has recorded with Laswell individually and as part of Automaton, a quartet with Skopelitis and violinist Lili Hayden.

 Extending his ambient outreach to more audibly established masters of the field, Laswell has done discs with both Pete Namlook and Jonah Sharp (Spacetime Continuum).
-Web pairs the bassist with New York experimental ambient DJ/producer Terre Thaemlitz for another minimalist reverie, this one using rattling, scraping, walking and similarly dramatic noises to disturb the dramatic keyboard strains.
+Packaged with a snazzy silver front and back cover, Web pairs the bassist with New York experimental ambient DJ/producer Terre Thaemlitz for another minimalist reverie, this one using rattling, scraping, walking and similarly dramatic noises to disturb the dramatic keyboard strains.